ajking42/Pi-Video-Security-System/README.md

 ### (Work-In-Progress)

 This repository contains the server and video side of an object-detecting video surveillance system that is designed to run on the Raspberry Pi 4B with the official Pi Camera Module V2.
 The project is part of a currently ongoing dissertation and is therefore a work in progress.
-It will also include an Android client.
+It will also include an Android client which can be seen at https://github.com/ajking42/Pi-Video-Security-System-Android.

 ## Goals